vatesfr/terraform-provider-xenorchestra/docs/resources/vm.md

 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
 - `vga` (String) The video adapter the VM should use.
 Possible values include std and cirrus.
 - `videoram` (Number) The videoram option the VM should use.
 Possible values include 1, 2, 4, 8, 16
-- `wait_for_ip` (Boolean) Whether terraform should wait until IP addresses are present on the VM's network interfaces before considering it created.
-This only works if guest-tools are installed in the VM.
-Defaults to false.
 - `xenstore` (Map of String) The key value pairs to be populated in xenstore.

 ### Read-Only

 - `id` (String) The ID of this resource.
-- `ipv4_addresses` (List of String) This is only accessible if guest-tools is installed in the VM and if `wait_for_ip` is set to true.
+- `ipv4_addresses` (List of String) This is only accessible if guest-tools is installed in the VM and if `expected_ip_cidr` is set on any network interfaces.
 This will contain a list of the ipv4 addresses across all network interfaces in order.
 See the example terraform code for more details.
-- `ipv6_addresses` (List of String) This is only accessible if guest-tools is installed in the VM and if `wait_for_ip` is set to true.
+- `ipv6_addresses` (List of String) This is only accessible if guest-tools is installed in the VM and if `expected_ip_cidr` is set on any network interfaces.
 This will contain a list of the ipv6 addresses across all network interfaces in order.

 <a id="nestedblock--disk"></a>
 ### Nested Schema for `disk`